 These historic pro-life laws are not a good standard to try to return to, but an egregious mistake that we must learn from.
 We must demand the full criminalization of abortion as murder.

-Pro-life laws do nothing to actually criminalize the murder of preborn human beings.
-All they do is criminalize the act of helping a mother murder her preborn son or daughter.
-Pro-life laws do nothing to deter abortion and they legally undercut the entire anti-abortion argument.
+Pro-life laws that provide immunity to the mother do nothing to criminalize the act of murdering a preborn human being.
+All they do is criminalize the act of helping a mother murder her preborn son or daughter, and allow for self-managed abortion to continue.
 We must demand equal protection for preborn human beings.
 That means the same level of legal protection for preborn human beings that everyone else gets.
+That means rejecting sinful partiality in our laws.
 That means the criminalization of abortion as murder.